Automated parking systems have various benefits for new developments, such as 50% space savings, superior user experience, and higher ROI.

 The future of parking depends on car ownership trends.
 Researches show Millennials tend to rely more on public transit or ride-hailing, but generation X and baby- boomers still rely on cars as their main transportation.
 Still, architects and urban planners need to consider expected car ownership as a factor of their current designs, leaving room for changes in parking demand.

-Automated parking structures are built with no ramps and turning radii, and with about 15′ floor-to-floor height.
-In the future it allows to remove the steel decks in between slabs and repurpose the volume.
+Automated parking structures are built with no ramps and turning radii and with about 15′ floor-to-floor height.
+In the future, it allows us to remove the steel decks in between slabs and repurpose the volume.
 Developers will be able to construct new units/retail without having to rebuild the whole development, keeping a minimum impact on the environment.

-Here is the conculsion you now comprehend – Automated Parking is a sustainable and environmentally responsible solution.
-It allows you to design and develop future-proof buildings, that minimize the carbon footprint and optimize the land use.
+Automated Parking is a sustainable and environmentally responsible solution.
+It allows you to design and develop future-proof buildings that minimize the carbon footprint and optimize land use.